microsoft/pxt-adafruit/docs/lessons/truth-or-dare/quiz-answers.md

 let random = Math.random(4)
 ```

-## 2. Write an if statement that will display the message "TRUTH" on the BBC micro:bit  if the local variable 'random' equals 0.
+## 2. Write an if statement that will display the message "TRUTH" on the @boardname@  if the local variable 'random' equals 0.

 ```blocks
 let random = Math.random(4)